-- The date of onset and was the onset slow or sudden?
+- The date of onset and whether the onset was slow or sudden.

-- Why and precisely how has the person presented at this time?
+- Why and precisely how the person presented at this time.

 - The severity and its course and effect on work and relationships, as well as physical effects on appetite, sleep and sexual drive.